 Various federal and state laws currently exist, and more are sure to be adopted, regulating the delivery of fresh food products.
 However, our business plan does not require us to deliver fresh food products directly, as third-party vendors ship the products directly to our customers.
-We require all third-party vendors to maintain \$2,000,000 liability insurance coverage and compliance with Hazard Analysis and Critical Control Point (HACCP), an FDA- and USDAmandated food safety program.
+We require all third-party vendors to certify that they maintain \$2,000,000 liability insurance coverage and compliance with Hazard Analysis and Critical Control Point (HACCP), an FDA- and USDA-mandated food safety program, or a similar standard.
 Any changes in the government regulation of delivering of fresh food products that hinders our current ability and/or cost to deliver fresh products, could adversely impact our net revenues and gross margins and, therefore, our profitability and cash flows could also be adversely affected.